algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BFSExp.md

-# Breadth First Search Algorithm
+# Breadth First Search
 ---

-Breadth first search (BFS) for graphs can be used to find a path from a single start node to either a single end node; to one of several end nodes; or to all nodes that are connected to the start node, depending on the termination condition.
+Breadth first search (BFS) for graphs can be used to find a path from a single start node to either a single end node, to one of several end nodes, or to all nodes that are connected to the start node (depending on the termination condition).
 BFS returns the path to this (these) node(s) that can be reached with the minimum number of edges traversed, regardless of edge weights.